 WLC biology and environmental science students participate in research in several tropical environments.
 Students recently traveled to Discovery Bay, Jamaica, for exploration of the coral reef, turtle grass beds, rocky shore, and mangrove swamp.
 Marine biology research in Grenada allows students to assist in establishing biological monitoring in a Marine Protected Area off its southwest shore.

-Environmental science majors may choose to continue their education in science disciplines.
+Environmental science majors may choose to continue their education in master's or Ph.D. programs for science disciplines such as soil health, water quality, environmental education, environmental policy, fire ecology, and many others.
 A WLC environmental science degree provides a solid educational foundation, and robust undergraduate research experience, upon which one may succeed in graduate classes.

 A bachelor's degree in environmental science from WLC can lead to a successful career in a wide range of occupations, including botanist, ecologist, forest ranger, environmental analyst, park ranger, geographer, educator, biochemist, biologist, soil conservation technician, urban and regional planner, conservation agent, environmental scientist, and zoologist.

 Learn more about course offerings, sample programs, and entrance requirements for this major:ENVIRONMENTAL SCIENCE ADVISING PAGE